-6.3 The SLT will work in conjunction with the Head Teacher, Pastoral Care Team and external agencies to decide the best course of action to address concerns which arise.
+6.3 The Head Teacher and external agencies decide the best course of action to address concerns which arise.

 6.4 Prejudicial behaviour can be a factor in radicalisation and extremism.
 With this in mind, Greenhaugh Primary School has updated procedures for dealing with prejudicial behaviour, as outlined in the Behaviour Policy and Equality Policy.